Handheld game console

 A handheld game console, or simply handheld console, is a small, portable self-contained video game console with a built-in screen, game controls and speakers.
-Handheld game consoles are smaller than home video game consoles and contain the console, screen, speakers, and controls in one unit, allowing people to carry them and play them at any time or place.
+Handheld game consoles are smaller than home video game consoles and contain the console, screen, speakers, and controls in one unit, allowing players to carry them and play them at any time or place.

 In 1976, Mattel introduced the first handheld electronic game with the release of Auto Race.
 Later, several companies—including Coleco and Milton Bradley—made their own single-game, lightweight table-top or handheld electronic game devices.
-The first commercial successful handheld console was Merlin from 1978 which sold more than 5 million units.
+The first commercially successful handheld console was Merlin from 1978, which sold more than 5 million units.
 The first handheld game console with interchangeable cartridges is the Milton Bradley Microvision in 1979.

 Nintendo is credited with popularizing the handheld console concept with the release of the Game Boy in 1989 and continues to dominate the handheld console market.
 The first internet-enabled handheld console and the first with a touchscreen was the Game.com released by Tiger Electronics in 1997.
 The Nintendo DS, released in 2004, introduced touchscreen controls and wireless online gaming to a wider audience, becoming the best-selling handheld console with over 150 million units sold worldwide.

 History

 Timeline

-This table describes handheld games consoles over video game generations with over 1 million sales.
+This table describes handheld games consoles by generation, with over 1 million sales.
+No handheld achieved this prior to the fourth generation of game consoles.
+This list does not include dedicated consoles, such as LCD games and the Tamagotchi.